agri-gaia/seerep/docs/mkdocs/tutorials/writing-python-examples.md

 First some of the modules to interact with the servers services will be highlighted.
 `seerep.fb` contains all python interfaces for the SEEREP services as well as the Message types.
-In `sereep.util.fb_helper` contains helper functions related to flatbuffers, for instance functions to create a message type directly.
+[sereep.util.fb_helper](../reference/python-helpers.md) contains helper functions related to flatbuffers, for instance functions to create a message type directly.

 ### Interaction with SEEREP services and handling the data